-In most of the species of the splendid family of the Pheasants, the males differ conspicuously from the females, and they acquire their ornaments at a rather late period of life.
-The eared pheasant (Crossoptilon auritum), however, offers a remarkable exception, for both sexes possess the fine caudal plumes, the large eartufts and the crimson velvet about the head; and I find on enquiry in the Zoological Gardens that all these characters, in accordance with our rule, appear very early in life.
-The adult male can, however, be distinguished from the adult female by one character, namely by the presence of spurs; and conformably with our rule, these do not begin to be developed, as I am assured by Mr. Bartlett, before the age of six months, and even at this age, can hardly be distinguished in the two sexes.28 The male and female Peacock differ conperiod of life, conformably with our rule, than in the Welch sheep, in which both sexes are horned.
+the fine caudal plumes, the large ear-tufts and the crimson velvet about the head; and I find on inquiry in the Zoological Gardens that all these characters, in accordance with our rule, appear very early in life.
+The adult male can, however, be distinguished from the adult female by one character, namely, by the presence of spurs; and conformably with our rule, these do not begin to be developed, as I am assured by Mr. Bartlett, before the age of six months, and even at this age, can hardly be distinguished in the two sexes.28 The male and female Peacock differ conspicuously from each other in almost every part of their plumage, except in the elegant headcrest, which is common to both sexes; and this is developed very early in life, long before the other ornaments which are confined to the male.
+The wild-duck offers an analogous case, for the beautiful green speculum on the wings is common to both sexes, though duller and somewhat smaller in the female, and it is developed early in life, while the curled tail-feathers and other ornaments peculiar to the male are developed later.
+Between such